TRIQS/triqs/doc/reference/c++/det_manip/contents.rst

 .. warning::

-   This library is stable, but documentation is still a bit spartan ...
+   This library is stable, but documentation is currently being written and needs a serious rereading and cleaning

 The purpose of this little class is to regroup standard block manipulations on determinant, used in several algorithms.